particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

  * RGB status pins for LED
  * Reset and Mode pins for buttons
  * On-module MFF2 Particle SIM
- * Two on-module U.FL connectors for external antennas
+ * Three on-module U.FL connectors for external antennas
- * M.2 interface
+ * Connects to your base board or eval board that has a Particle M.2 connector
  * FCC (United States) and ISED (Canada) certified
  * RoHS compliant (lead-free)